dasomweb/dw-church/readme.txt

 7. Plugin settings and permissions

 == Changelog ==

+= 2.61.6 =
+* Fix: Read existing image IDs from both hidden input and DOM to prevent losing thumbnails
+* Fix: Merge hidden input IDs with DOM IDs to ensure existing images are preserved when adding new ones
+* Enhancement: Add fallback mechanism to read image IDs from DOM when hidden input is empty or incorrect

 = 2.61.5 =
 * Fix: Preserve existing thumbnails when adding new images instead of clearing all